The Impact of Star Formation and Feedback Recipes on the Stellar Mass and Interstellar Medium of High-Redshift Galaxies: Methods

 The formation and destruction of H$_2$ and CO molecules is described in \cite{Katz2017,PRISM}.
 H$_2$ formation proceeds via two channels: primordial reactions stimulated by H$^-$ and formation on dust.
 Primordial rates follow those presented in \cite{Glover2010} while dust formation rates are a combination of \cite{Gnedin2009} and \cite{Bialy2019} (see \citealt{PRISM}).
 Due to finite spatial resolution, we artificially enhance the formation rate of H$_2$ by a factor of 10 (see also \citealt{Gnedin2009}) to account for unresolved, sub-grid clumping.
-Note that such small-scale clumping is expected below the grid scale due to unresolved turbulence that typically leads to a log-normal gas density probability distribution function.
+Note that such small-scale clumping is expected to occur below the grid scale (which is a $\sim1-20$~pc for the simulations presented here) due to unresolved turbulence that typically leads to a log-normal gas density probability distribution function.
 Destruction of H$_2$ can occur through collisions or via photodissociation (direct and via recombinative dissociation).
 Collisional dissociation rates are adopted from \cite{Glover2008} while cross-sections in the Lyman-Werner and ionizing bands are as described in \cite{Baczynski2015}.
+We include H$_2$ self-shielding at outlined \cite{Katz2017}.

 CO formation and destruction is based on \cite{Nelson1997,Glover2012} with modifications as described in \cite{PRISM}.
 The physical mechanism of CO formation is assumed to be initiated by H$_2$ and C$^+$ which goes on to form CH$_x$ molecules.
 The rate limiting steps are then dictated by the survivability of CH$_x$ molecules.
 Destruction of CO and CH$_x$ molecules are assumed to be dominated by far UV radiation with destruction rates adopted from \cite{Heays2017}.
 We note that, in principle, the formation rate of CO is subject to the same sub-grid clumping as assumed for H$_2$.
 However, since H$_2$ is the primary reactant in the formation of CO, our subgrid clumping factor also propagates into the formation of CO.
 In previous work, we focused on the ISM and thus neglected collisional destruction of CO since photodissociation by UV radiation is the dominant process in such environments.
 In this work, we supplemented the model to account for collisional destruction of CO by electrons in high-temperature gas.
 This provides a destruction path for CO ejected from the galaxy in a wind, where the radiation field is weak and the temperature is high\footnote{More specifically, we adopt the UMIST rate \citep{McElroy2013} for CO$^+$~+~$e^-\rightarrow$~C~+~O. This rate naively over-predicts the destruction mechanism that we are interested in due to the additional Coulomb attraction and thus we exponentially suppress the rate below temperatures of \SI{2e5}{K}.}.